-Yoga Teacher Training Begins September 2017!
-We offer 200-hr Yoga Teacher Training.
+Yoga Teacher Training We offer 200-hour Yoga Teacher Training.
 Already certified?
 Become a 500-Hour Registered Yoga Teacher with our RYT 300-hour program.
-Register for 2018-2019.
+Visit Workshops Page for Continuing Education training.
 Learn More

 NEW CLIENT SPECIAL $49 First Month Unlimited.
 Purchase when you attend your first class. fIRST CLASS IS FReE!
 Learn More

 FREE GROUP MEDITATION Thursday, Nov.
 2nd w/ Prem & Nan 7-8PM / Studio 1 first Thursday of each month

 TAKE 5 CERTIFICATION COURSE Sunday, Oct.
 29th w/ Sheila Palmquist 1-4PM / Studio 1 3 HOURS OF CONTINUING ED Certification and Training Manual Included Learn More

 FREE INDIAN COOKING DEMO Thursday, Nov.
 9th w/ Mahak, owner of Suji 7-8PM / Studio 4 second Thursday of each month

 INTRO.
 TO ROPE WALL Saturday, Nov.
 4th w/ Amy S. 2-3:30PM / Studio 3 first Saturday of each month Learn More SATSANG Saturday, Nov.
 4th w/ Cathy Pompeo 7-8:30pm / Studio 1 first Saturday of each month Learn More KID'S YOGA PROGRAM Registration Now Open!
 Session 1: Oct.
 2-Nov.
 8 Mondays 4:15-5:15PM Learn More!